Qi'ao Island: Educational base

 Given the Qi'ao Cun Event in 1833, a famous patriotic poem called Guo Ling Ding Yang by Wen Tianxiang, and the preservation of Su Zhaozheng's Former Residence, in 2000, 20 CPPCC members proposed Qi'ao Island as a nationwide educational base.

 Scenic spots

 In 2000, it was identified as an ecological tourist zone of Zhuhai.
 The island is noted for its seafood, such as oysters and Niwei chicken.
+To commemorate the handover of Macau, the artist Pan He installed the 9.9 m tall statue Reunion (重逢) on the island.